arbeiter/btc-poll/README.md

 ## Scalability

-- Writing to and retrieving the daily data in Redis(ElasticCache) instead of looking it up in Dynamodb could enable faster lookups
-    - Retrieval times would be faster for daily metrics
 - Flushing the cache to dynamodb for data older than a day for longer term metric calculation would work better.
 - Concurrent lambda executions can get expensive.
 One of the many knobs of cost control we have are:
     - Move the Metric Gatherer to an EC2/ECS instance and use a multi-threaded C++/Golang/Java application to split up the network requests to the BTC API and write them to the cache.

 ## Performance Optimization

 - A storage optimization can be obtained by keeping a sliding window of daily metrics, by removing from the window and adding to the window every second, and also maintaining a running average with math.
 Eg: